Public-Health-Scotland/vscode_prep/README.md

 This repo helps to prepare your vscode (Python and/or R) in the new Posit.

 ## Extensions for vscode
 There are some extensions which will help to improve your development experience.
-The script called “install_extensions_vsix.sh” will automate the installation process.
+The script called “install_extensions.sh” will automate the installation process.
 You can modify this file depending on your needs.
 These are the most used extensions you can find in the script:
 - ms-python.python: Python support
+- ms-python.debugpy: Python debbuger
+- autodocstring: autogenerate functions documentation
 - ms-toolsai.jupyter: Jupyter Notebooks support
+- jupyter-renderers: improves plot support in notebooks
 - vscode-icons-team: It improves vscode icons for files in a friendly way
 - prettier-vscode: Formatter for many type of scripts
 - rainbow-csv: It helps to see your CSV files in a nicer way